AdrianVollmer/PowerHub/README.md

 How it works
 ============

-The web application is made with Flask and consists of three parts.
+The web application is made with Flask and consists of four parts.

 The Hub
 -------